Fosters Hole: Fosters Hole named, and its use

-Subsequent Decrease in Use, Abandoned and Forgoten
+Subsequent Decrease in Use, Abandoned and Forgotten

 When a shortcut was built between the crossing of the Rio Grande at Mesilla and Cooke's Spring, as part of the Pacific Wagon Road military road construction project in 1856, wagon traffic soon diminished on the longer route by way of San Diego Crossing.
 In Marcy's, The Prairie Traveler (1858), his ITINERARY XXIII, From Fort Thorne, New Mexico, to Fort Yuma, California; gives the distance to "Water Holes" from Fort Thorn as 14.3 miles, "One mile west of hole in rock.
 Water uncertain; no wood."

 Fort Thorn had been abandoned in 1859 and by 1861 at the beginning of the American Civil War Santa Barbara, and other settlements in the area had been driven away by the start of the Chiricahua Wars removing locals (except the Apache) with knowledge of the Fosters Hole.
 In 1862 the California Column account of the route to Fort Thorn from Cooke's Spring, omit mention of Fosters Hole or any water source after Mule Spring on the 22 mile route between Mule Spring and the head of Cooke's Wagon Road on the Rio Grande.
 The location of Forsters Hole, was lost until it was rediscovered in 1988, in Jug Canyon, on a ranch west of Hatch, New Mexico.
 The owner of the ranch was unaware of its existence.